focus-editor/focus/LOG.md

         - Delete file
         - Close file?

-- BUG: if a project folder is deleted, the editor doesn't know about that and doesn't give any errors when trying to save files

 - When adding a directory to workspace, the check for parent directory is NOT RELIABLE.
 Paths are case-sensitive on Linux
     - Also, what if we add a parent dir to a dir already in the project - what would be the expected behaviour?
 Delete the child dir?
 Keep it and dedup the files?